iGeNeTeL/RE7/README.md

 - **Instant Win Mode (Jack 55Th DLC):** Enable instant win in the Jack's 55th Birthday DLC.

-- **Hidden Card Value Adjustment (21 DLC):** Modify the hidden card value for both the player and enemy in the 21 DLC.
+- **Cards Value Adjustment (21 DLC):** Modify the hidden card value for both the player and enemy in the 21 DLC.

 ## Installation
 1. **Download** the latest version from the [Releases](https://github.com/iGeNeTeL/RE7/releases) page.